 Of all the interior trim options available, crown molding makes the greatest impact in an otherwise plain room.
 Gracefully bridging the transition between walls and ceiling, it provides an eye-pleasing line that delineates the space.

-To mark for crown moulding, use a 3- to 4-foot length of the molding itself as a guide rather than a ruler or tape measure.
-Holding the moulding in place, mark the ceiling first and then the wall line.
+To mark for crown molding, use a 3- to 4-foot length of the molding itself as a guide rather than a ruler or tape measure.
+Holding the molding in place, mark the ceiling first and then the wall line.

 Cutting crown molding can be a bit confusing.
 As you move from ceiling to saw, it’s easy to lose track of what cut goes where.
 Here’s an easy way to stay oriented: